The Devil in the White City

 The Devil in the White City: Murder, Magic, and Madness at the Fair That Changed America is a 2003 historical non-fiction book by Erik Larson presented in a novelistic style.
 Set in Chicago during the 1893 World's Columbian Exposition, it tells the story of World’s Fair architect Daniel Burnham and of H. H. Holmes, a criminal figure widely considered the first serial killer in the United States.
 Leonardo DiCaprio purchased the film rights in 2010.
-The concept has since been in development hell; in March 2023, Hulu announced they would no longer be pursuing a television series using the rights.
+The concept has since been in development hell.

 Plot

-The Devil in the White City is divided into four parts, the first three happening in Chicago between 1890 and 1893, while part four of the book takes place in Philadelphia circa 1895.
+The Devil in the White City is in four parts, the first three happening in Chicago between 1890 and 1893, while part four of the book takes place in Philadelphia circa 1895.
 The book interweaves the true tales of Daniel Burnham, the architect behind the 1893 World's Fair, and H. H. Holmes, a serial killer who lured his victims to their deaths in his elaborately constructed "Murder Castle".

+Burnham ran into many challenges when it came to the World's Fair including a fire, difficulty engineering the buildings to be safe, and a lack of funds for the fair.
+H. H. Holmes was responsible for multiple murders.
+His "dungeon" was equipped with secret rooms, torture chambers, and he had access to a big furnace to cremate the bodies of his victims.
+Holmes was known as a charming man who had the ability to seduce his victims.
+In the book he mainly targets women.

+Other subplots include events such as the assassination of Chicago Mayor Carter Harrison III by Patrick Eugene Prendergast mere days before the close of the fair.

 Reception

-Janet Maslin of the New York Times praised the book as “vivid” and “lively”, and commented on how the research done by Larson on the many ”odd and amazing” events of the 1893 exhibition are “given shape and energy” by his “dramatic inclinations”.
+Janet Maslin of The New York Times praised the book as "vivid" and "lively", and commented on how the research done by Larson on the many "odd and amazing" events of the 1893 exhibition are "given shape and energy" by his "dramatic inclinations".

-David Traxel for the New York Times criticized Larson for having “little sense of pacing or focus” in the “grab-bag” approach he took when discussing the exhibition.
-Regarding the discussion of Holmes in the book, he writes that Larson’s “imaginative touches…sometimes goes farther than the sources warrant”.
+David Traxel for The New York Times criticized Larson for having "little sense of pacing or focus" in the "grab-bag" approach he took when discussing the exhibition.
+Regarding the discussion of Holmes in the book, he writes that Larson's "imaginative touches…sometimes goes farther than the sources warrant".

-Adaptation
+In a review for Newsweek, Malcolm Jones wrote "only in the notes at the back of the book does [Larson] admit that the chapters describing Holmes's murders are merely conjecture built on a handful of facts"; even so, the story of the fair was "too enchanting" so even that "grave misstep can't doom" the book.

+Adaptations

+Ballet

+Ann Reinking collaborated with composer Bruce Wolosoff and Melissa Thodos of Thodos Dance Chicago to create the ballet The Devil in the White City, based on the novel; the Chicago Sun-Times named it "Best Dance of 2011".